Bluespess/tgstation-remake/README.md

 Make sure to base your code off of /tg/station commit [910be9f4e29270e3a0a36ed8042310ed4bee1845](https://github.com/tgstation/tgstation/tree/910be9f4e29270e3a0a36ed8042310ed4bee1845)

-If you add new items, and they are items that are part of the map, do not edit the map files directly - instead, add your new item to one of the rules files in `tools/map-converter` run the map converter on the above-mentioned tgstation commit
+If you add new items, and they are items that are part of the map, do not edit the map files directly - instead, add your new item to one of the rules files in `tools/map-converter` and run the map converter on the above-mentioned tgstation commit by dragging `tgstation.dme` onto `convert.bat`

 ## Licenses